CtrlK

 Distinctiveness Conflict Risk

-Terms like 'implementing', 'build it', 'execute', and 'start building' are very generic and could easily conflict with any coding or development skill.
-The 'arn-implementing' and 'arness implementing' prefixes add some distinctiveness, but the majority of triggers are broadly applicable.
+Terms like 'implementing', 'build it', 'execute' are very generic and could easily conflict with any coding, development, or task execution skill.
+The specific terms like 'arn-implementing', 'swift mode', 'standard mode' add some distinctiveness, but the core triggers are broad enough to cause conflicts.

 2 / 3